GIScience/ohsome-quality-api/docs/indicators_en.md

 ### Methods and Data
 - intrinsic method

-Calculates the percentage of features that contain a certain attribute.
+Calculates the percentage of features that contain a certain attribute filter.
+There are predefined attributes, but you can also define your own.

-### Limitation
+### Limitations
-Limited to one attribute.
+Only explicitly tagged attributes are considered.
+Implicit attributes like the speed limit on paths are not considered.
+This indicator has the same threshold for all attributes and expects an optimal ratio of 100% of elements to have the specified attributes, which may be not the case for some indicators.

 ## Building Comparison
 Compares the total building area of OSM with the building area of two reference datasets.